We get it: You're tired of the same old lettuce, tomato, cucumber and onion medley.

 You're bound to find at least a few delicious-sounding picks in this collection of salad recipes.
 We've got greens, grains and so much to choose from, whether you're bringing a salad to work or munching on it at home.
 Bon appetit!

-1. Easy Strawberry Salad With Feta
+1. Easy Strawberry Salad With Feta and Walnuts

 A rich summer salad that's packed with nutrients, antioxidants and big flavor, this bowl combines spinach, mandarin oranges and strawberries with a delightfully bright dressing that's sure to please.

-3. Healthy Tuna Pasta Salad
+2. Healthy Tuna Pasta Salad

 The American Heart Association recommends eating at least two 3.5-ounce servings of fish per week as it's a solid source of omega-3 fatty acids.
-"Diets with adequate omega-3 intake have been associated with improved heart health," Lanizillotto notes.
+"Diets with adequate omega-3 intake have been associated with improved heart health," Lanizillotto says.